Skip to main content

 Who can claim?

 Regardless of where you live now, or where the abuse took place.
-All victims of church-related abuse are encouraged to apply to the Church of England Redress Scheme.
+All victims of church-related abuse are encouraged to apply to the Church of England Redress Scheme for compensation.

 The scheme is not intended to attempt to “take away” or excuse the abuse that a person has suffered.
 However, it is hoped that it will provide an acknowledgement of wrong-doing and help to rebuild a person’s life after abuse.